jcmoyer/Nuked-SC55/doc/renderer_frontend.md

 If provided, the renderer will print a reference frequency and all EMIDI loop points to **stderr** when finished.

-Currently, this setting only enables handling of MIDI CC 116 (track loop begin) and 117 (track loop end).
+This flag enables handling of the following events:

+- CC 116 (track loop start)
+- CC 117 (track loop end)
-EMIDI also supports global loop begin and end via CC 118 and 119 respectively, but these are not yet supported.
+- CC 118 (global loop start)
+- CC 119 (global loop end)

 The messages are formatted as follows: